GoogleCloudPlatform/genai-for-marketing/README.md

 You have two options to deploy the solution:

 1. Automated Deployment (Recommended): Navigate to the [infra](infra/) folder.
 This folder contains Terraform code and scripts designed to automate the entire deployment process for you.
 Follow the instructions provided within the folder to initiate the automated deployment.
+[This video](https://www.youtube.com/watch?v=EOY5B5HBxIY) walks through the automated deployment process.

 2. Manual Setup: If you prefer a hands-on approach, you can opt for [manual setup](manual-setup.md).
 Detailed instructions are available on how to configure the solution components step-by-step.